Chris Kelly (ice hockey)

-Christopher Kelly (born November 11, 1980) is a Canadian former professional ice hockey player and current assistant coach for the Boston Bruins.
+Christopher Kelly (born November 11, 1980) is a Canadian professional ice hockey coach and former player.
 Kelly played for the Ottawa Senators, Boston Bruins and Anaheim Ducks of the National Hockey League (NHL).
 He was a member of the Bruins' 2011 Stanley Cup-winning team.
+He is currently an assistant coach for the Bruins.

 He won gold with Team Canada at the 2017 Spengler Cup.
 In the 2018 Winter Olympics, Kelly represented Canada as captain of the men's ice hockey team, leading the team to a bronze medal.

 Playing career

 Amateur

 Kelly was born in Toronto and grew up one hour east of the city in Bowmanville.
 He started playing in the Bowmanville Recreational Hockey League and with the Bowmanville Toros AA program.
 He played in the 1994 Quebec International Pee-Wee Hockey Tournament with the Toronto Marlboros minor ice hockey team.
 For one year, he played for the OHA Jr. A. hockey with the Aurora Tigers.
 Kelly was then selected in the fourth round, 56th overall, by the Ontario Hockey League (OHL)'s London Knights in the 1997 OHL Priority Selection.

 At the major junior level, Kelly played for both the Knights and the Sudbury Wolves.
 In 1998–99, he scored 36 goals, his career-high scoring mark in the OHL.
 He also played for the Team Orr in the mid-season at the CHL Top Prospects Game.
 In the OHL playoffs, he scored nine goals and 26 points in 25 games as the Knights reached the OHL Final.